Which Console Is Best for GTA 6? PS5 vs Xbox (2026)

 What does each console cost right now?

-Prices moved a lot in 2026 because of a memory-component shortage.
-Sony raised PlayStation prices on April 2, 2026, and Microsoft has announced its own increase for August 1, 2026.
-The table below is current US pricing (✅) as of early July 2026, with the post-August-1 Xbox prices in the last column.
+Prices moved twice in 2026 because of a memory-component shortage.
+Sony raised PlayStation prices on April 2, 2026, and Microsoft’s own increase landed on August 1, 2026.
+PlayStation prices have not moved since April.
+The table below is current US pricing (✅), sorted cheapest first, with the pre-August Xbox figures alongside so you can see the size of the jump.

 Sources: Sony’s April increase to $899.99 / $649.99 / $599.99 via Push Square; the August Xbox figures and the 2TB discontinuation via Xbox Wire and Variety.
 The PS5 Pro is digital-only with a 2TB drive; its detachable disc drive is a separate $80 accessory.